 A continuation of CIT 150.
-Presents advanced features in MS Word.
-Topics include document modification and conversion to Web pages, formatting research papers, business letters and resumes, reports, form letters, newsletters, insertion and manipulation of graphics, creating an index and a table of contents, online forms, merging e-mail form letters using Access database, and using VBA with Word.
-Also designed as preparation for MS Office User Specialist (MOUS) certification exam (Formerly BUSINF-159).
+Presents a comprehensive presentation of advanced features in MS Word.
+Topics include document modification and conversion to Web pages, formatting research papers, business letters and resumes, reports, form letters, newsletters, insertion and manipulation of graphics, creating an index and a table of contents, on-line forms, merging e-mail form letters using Access database, and using VBA with Word.
+Designed as preparation for MS Office User Specialist (MOUS) certification exam.
+(Formerly BUSINF-159).